 It’s not necessary to drain your wallet to commemorate a special occasion, and there are plenty of ways to celebrate in Bend without spending a fortune.
 One of the best birthday meals I’ve ever had was prepared by my gentleman friend two years ago.
 He sliced up juicy chunks of sausage with hunks of red pepper and onion, mixed in a little Dijon, folded it into tinfoil bundles, and stuck them in our campfire.
 Go here to find a Bend campground where you can enjoy your own inexpensive and romantic meal under the stars.

 My favorite summer treat is an afternoon spent floating the Deschutes River on an air mattress.
-Bring your own from home, or rent deluxe float tube from Sun Country Tours or Tumalo Creek Kayak & Canoe.
+Bring your own from home, or rent deluxe float tubes from Sun Country Tours or get your river tube rentals from Tumalo Creek Kayak & Canoe.
 Then go here for all the details on where to put in and how to float safely.

 Another great option is a summer hike on one of the scenic trails surrounding the Bend area.
 Pick from lakes, rivers, mountains, caves, lava fields, forests, and more.
 For ideas on hiking around Bend, check out the Visit Bend hiking page or this awesome site from Cascade Hiking Adventures offering hiking suggestions for the area.